vishal-1344/Error-360-/README.md

 ## 1. The Core Thesis

-Generative models, despite their success, suffer from critical reliability failures—including **hallucination, mode collapse, and temporal decoherence**—which render them unsafe for high-stakes deployment.
+Generative models, despite their success, suffer from critical reliability failures including **hallucination, mode collapse, and temporal decoherence** which render them unsafe for high-stakes deployment.
 Current error-handling paradigms are fundamentally **reactive**, relying on exteroceptive signals (e.g., loss functions or classifiers) that detect failure only after the generation has degraded.

 **Error-360 is a framework for anticipatory error handling that re-frames generative inference as a high-dimensional locomotive process.**